Representations of noncommutative cubes and prisms: Applications and Additional Properties

-For finite-dimensional operator systems, the relation between exactness and the lifting property is given by a theorem of Kavruk \cite[Theorem 6.6]{kavruk2014}: a finite-dimensional operator system $\osr$ is exact if and only if its operator system dual $\osr^\delta$ has the lifting property.
+The relation between exactness and the lifting property for finite-dimensional operator systems is given by a theorem of Kavruk \cite[Theorem 6.6]{kavruk2014}: a finite-dimensional operator system $\osr$ is exact if and only if its operator system dual $\osr^\delta$ has the lifting property.

-\begin{theorem} If $\osr\in\{\mbox{\rm NC}(d), \mbox{\rm NP}(k)\,|\,d,k\geq 3\}$, then $\osr$ has the lifting property, but is not an exact operator system. \end{theorem}
+\begin{theorem} If $\osr\in\{\mbox{\textrm{NC}}(d), \mbox{\textrm{NCP}}(k)\,|\,d,k\geq 3\}$, then $\osr$ has the lifting property, but is not an exact operator system. \end{theorem}